gbili/jwt-authorized/README.md

 Once the keys have been generated, you will need to `.gitignore` them.
 To do so, add a line to `.gitignore` with `*RS256.key*`.

-You then need to add the private key to your `.env` file under the key: `JWT_PRIVATE_KEY`.
+You then need to add the private key to your `.env` file under the key: `JWT_KEY_PRIVATE`.
 Since the key is in multiple lines in `jwtRSA256.key`, you will need to make it a single line by adding a `\n` at the end of each line, and then assembling the lines in a single line.
 With a vim macro you can achieve this easily:

-1. Copy the `jwtRSA256.key` key and past it as is, **at the end** of your `.env`
+1. Copy the `jwtRSA256.key` key and paste it as is, **at the end** of your `.env`
 2. Then go to the first line of your key (where it says `------ BEGIN RSA PRIVATE KEY ------`, this is part of the key do not remove it) and record this macro by typing `qa$Jxi\n` then `^C` (`ctrl+c`), finally type `q` (dont move your cursor for next step).
 3. With the recorded macro under register `a` we simply type `100q@a` and see the magic operate.